 Investing in Nonprofit Leaders and Leadership Programs

-LeaderBridge serves rising and established leaders from locally serving nonprofits.
+LeaderBridge serves rising, founding, and established leaders from locally serving nonprofits.
 Partial scholarships are available for all programs.
-To apply, interested leaders should go directly to the leadership program provider websites for information on program details, eligibility requirements, and application deadlines.
+To apply to LeadeBridge affiliated programs, please visit our leadership program partners' websites for information on program details, eligibility requirements, and application deadlines.

-Alumni have the chance to connect and navigate challenges with peer leaders and remain a part of the LeaderBridge network after completing their program.
-The network provides members a reservoir of peer leaders who can act as a resource and sounding board to discuss challenges, opportunities, and issues they face as leaders.
+Through Network listening sessions, gatherings, and activities LeaderBridge alumni have the chance to connect and navigate challenges with peer leaders and remain a part of the LeaderBridge Network after completing their program.

-Since 2016, 81 diverse local nonprofit leaders have advanced their professional skills with support from the Crimsonbridge Foundation.
-Leaders report they were able to immediately implement their learning to advance their organizations and community – cultivating board members, implementing staff trainings, improving finance and development structures, revising communications systems, enhancing evaluation processes, and more.
+Since 2016, more than 130 local nonprofit leaders have advanced their professional skills with support from LeaderBridge and the Crimsonbridge Foundation.
+Leaders report they were able to immediately implement their learning to advance their organizations and community – cultivating board members, implementing staff training, improving finance and development structures, revising communications systems, enhancing evaluation processes, and more!

 leaders engaged in leadership development

 of participating leaders continue to work in the nonprofit sector